-Students have the ability to earn a portion of their scholarship by working part time at a rate of \$8.50 per hour.
-The student has the option of receiving a payroll check, which is routed by direct deposit, or having the amount of the payroll check credited to his or her Cleary account.
+Students have the ability to earn a portion of their scholarship by working part time at the minimum hourly wage rate.
+The student has the option of receiving a payroll check, which is routed by direct deposit or having the amount of the payroll check credited to his or her Cleary account.